 Sexual Dysfunction

-Several factors may contribute to sexual dysfunction in MS, including physical limitations as well as psychological, emotional, and cognitive challenges.
-In this writing, sexual dysfunction is divided into three areas: “primary,” referring to symptoms in sexual function caused by MS damage to the central nervous system; “secondary,” referring to other MS symptoms that can interfere with sexual function; and “tertiary,” referring to the psychological, emotional, and cognitive aspects of MS that can impact sexuality and intimacy.
+Several factors may contribute to sexual dysfunction in multiple sclerosis, including physical limitations as well as psychological, emotional, and cognitive challenges.
+In this writing, sexual dysfunction is divided into three areas: “primary,” referring to symptoms in sexual function caused by multiple sclerosis damage to the central nervous system; “secondary,” referring to other multiple sclerosis symptoms that can interfere with sexual function; and “tertiary,” referring to the psychological, emotional, and cognitive aspects of multiple sclerosis that can impact sexuality and intimacy.

 Introduction